 Hemp is just as versatile as plastic and other synthetic materials, if not more so.
 This highly desirable plant has been harvested on a global scale for generations now, and not a single part of this fantastic natural resource has ever been put to waste in the process.

 In 2014 a new Farm Bill was released by the government that facilitated the expansion of industrial hemp in the United States.
 The plant quickly became more popular.
 Subsequently, the US approved a significant number of grants that have allowed researchers to discover new and efficient methods where the use of industrial hemp could prove to be the much needed superior natural alternative to regular plastic waste.

-However, what the majority of people do not know is that, many years before hemp became popular, it was already being used on an industrial scale to produce cellulose-plastic and other natural textiles.
+However, what the majority of people do not know is that, many years before hemp or hemp plastic became popular, it was already being used on an industrial scale to produce cellulose-plastic and other natural textiles.

 Talking about hemp-based plastic and not mentioning the pioneer of the automotive industry Henry Ford is almost blasphemy.
 He was the first person to utilize cellulose-plastic in designing a car.

 After several years of thorough research, Ford discovered that hemp-based plastic was a far superior alternative to steel, so he decided to build the body panels of his prototype car out of cellulose-plastic hemp.

 Fabricated with an eco-friendly approach, the 14 panels significantly reduced the total curb weight of the vehicle and the naturally robust composition of cellulose-plastic hemp was also much stronger than steel.